nebius-academy-templates/5_final_practice_for_revs/final_practice_open.md

 ```

 > **Common mistake to avoid:** do not put data-fetching and generation in the same agent.
 Keep gathering and reasoning separate so each agent stays testable and replaceable.
+>

 ### 2.3 Decide the human gate

 Answer:

 - After which agent does the human review happen, and why at that point?
 - What does the human see (which state field is printed)?
-- What are the two outcomes — what does "approve" mean and what does "request changes" mean?
+- What are the two outcomes — what do "approve" and "request changes" mean?
-- Where does the graph route on each outcome?
+- Where does the graph route for each outcome?

 ### 2.4 Sketch the graph (on paper or ASCII)